SarderLab/Deep-SKIE---USCAP/README.md

 ## Testing the models

 Modify `Test_all_models.py` to specify the test folder and the model (.h5 file) to be used for testing.
 The results will be saved in a csv file as two columns : filenames and predictions.

+## Display heat-map of predictions

+The code `csvToMask.py` (within `Display_results` folder) reads the saved csv file to generate a dictionary of filenames to predictions.
+These filenames are then used to find the location of the hot-spot sized tile within the WSI and the predicted class names for each tile is used to generate a heatmap.